One Regulator for Nursing and Midwifery in PEI

-Reflecting the broader trend in Canadian regulation, the College of Licensed Practical Nurses of Prince Edward Island (CLPNPEI) and the College of Registered Nurses and Midwives of Prince Edward Island (CRNMPEI) are exploring the possibility of establishing a single regulatory body for nursing and midwifery in the province.
+The College of Licensed Practical Nurses of Prince Edward Island (CLPNPEI) and the College of Registered Nurses and Midwives of Prince Edward Island (CRNMPEI) have decided to move forward with creating a single regulator for nursing and midwifery in the province.

 Share your feedback: Complete our survey on creating a single nursing and midwifery regulator in Prince Edward Island